New York

 Nebraska

-Finally in Nebraska, the Department of Health and Human Services posted the draft minutes from the November 14 Drug Utilization Review Board meeting.
-The next meeting will be held on January 9, 2024.
+Finally in Nebraska, the Department of Health and Human Services posted the meeting recording from the December 6 COVID-19 Provider Call.
+The next meeting will be held on January 3, 2024, at noon (Central).
+To participate, use either the meeting link or phone number and access code below.

 For more information, contact NACDS’ Sandra Guckian at 703-774-4801.